 The paradigm we live in — the one that makes bulldozers and mines — right now seems opposed to the indigenous way and the survival of the forests, but it doesn’t have to be.
 A creative, meditative inquiry into integrating the best of these world views holds great promise for the future of our forests and all who depend on them.

 This article was originally published on the Huffington Post website, and is generously shared here.
-Jane Brunette is a writer and Dharma teacher with an inter-lineage Buddhist practice.
-To read more about the ceremony and the tribe go to flamingseed.com.
+To learn more, visit flamingseed.com.
 You can sign up for the flamingseed blog and newsletter to receive regular updates including photos, wisdom from the Dayak elders, and suggestions for meditations and inquires that are in alignment with what the Dayak are doing.
 You can also receive updates at the Guardians of the Forest Facebook page.